 Charlotte has written widely on contemporary art, architecture, design and art history for specialist art magazines, newspapers and exhibition catalogues

 since 1995.
-She has written eight books including Painting People (Thames
+She has written over ten books including Painting People (Thames

-& Hudson), on the representation of the figure, and monographs on Rachel Whiteread (Tate Publishing) and Simon Henwood (Stephane Simoens Editions).
+& Hudson) and monographs on Rachel Whiteread (Tate Publishing), Jan Vanriet (Lannoo), Karin Hannsen (Lannoo) and Simon Henwood (Stephane Simoens Editions).
 She has also written two art books for children, published under the name Charlie Ayres, titled Lives of the Great Artists and The Story of the World's Greatest Paintings (both Thames & Hudson).
-She is currently working on a follow-up book to Painting People.
+She is currently researching synaesthesia and the history of perception for a forthcoming book.

-The Culture Show and Front Row for many years.
-She was a judge on the recent BBC2 art series Show Me the Monet, (series 2, TX July 2012).
-She was a judge for the 2009 BP Portrait Award at the National Portrait Gallery and has been a selector for many exhibitions including the Jerwood Sculpture Prize and the Hunting Art Prize.
+Charlotte is a regular guest on BBC arts programmes such as Front Row, Free Thinking and Saturday Review.
+She was a judge on the recent BBC2 art series Show Me the Monet, (series 1 and 2).
+She was a judge for the 2009 BP Portrait Award at the National Portrait Gallery and has been a selector for many exhibitions including the Jerwood Sculpture Prize, the Jerwood Drawing Prize and Deptford X.

-Charlotte studied at the Courtauld Institute of Art and Sotheby’s Institute in London and is currently completing her PhD at the University of Sussex and National Maritime Museum, London (AHRC Collaborative Doctoral Award).
+Charlotte studied at the Courtauld Institute of Art and Sotheby’s Institute in London and completed her PhD in nineteenth-century travel photography at the University of Sussex and National Maritime Museum (AHRC Collaborative Doctoral Award).

 She worked as an editor prior to writing full-time, and was the arts editor of

-the independent on Sunday and editor of Art Review and the V&A Magazine.
+the Independent on Sunday and editor of Art Review, the V&A Magazine and

-Charlotte Mullins can be contacted via Anita Land at
+Charlotte Mullins can be contacted by LinkedIn, Twitter or by email:

-Charlotte Mullins is an art critic, writer and broadcaster.
-She joined the Art Fund as editor of Art Quarterly in September 2012
+Charlotte Mullins is an art critic, writer and broadcaster

 You are viewing the text version of this site.